Thanksgiving Safety Tips

-Safety in the Kitchen this Thanksgiving
+Thanksgiving Safety Tips in the Kitchen

 According to data from the National Fire Protection Association (NFPA), Thanksgiving Day results in more cooking-related fires than any other day of the year.
 In fact, the chance of a cooking fire occurring on Thanksgiving Day is three times as high as any other day of the year!
 Turkey fryer fires and candles also contribute to the increased fire risk.
 These fires are often accompanied by serious burns and other related injuries.